dwavesystems/dwave-cloud-client/docs/reference/intro.rst

 * ``DWAVE_PROFILE`` may select the name of a profile (section).
 * ``DWAVE_API_CLIENT`` may select the API client class.

-For details on supported environment variables and the ordering between these and values set explicitly or through configuration file, see the :func:`~dwave.cloud.config.load_config` method.
+For details on supported environment variables and prioritizing between these and values set explicitly or through configuration file, see the :func:`~dwave.cloud.config.load_config` method.